layters/neroshop-specs/README.md

 Authors: [@layter](https://github.com/layters)

 ## Overview
-The neroshop DHT is based on the Kademlia Distributed Hash Table (DHT) with some additional protocol message types.
+The neroshop DHT is based on the Kademlia DHT (Distributed Hash Table).